replikativ/datahike/README.md

 said this we consider datahike usable for small projects, since datascript is very mature and deployed in many applications and the hitchhiker-tree implementation is at least heavily tested through generative testing.
-We are only providing the glue code between the two projects and the storage backends for the hitchhiker-tree through [konserve](https://github.com/replikativ/konserve).
-The codebase *is subject to change* though.
+We are building on the two projects and the storage backends for the hitchhiker-tree through [konserve](https://github.com/replikativ/konserve).
 We would like to hear experience reports and are happy if you join us.

 ## Usage